 Contributed services:

 Contributed services are stated at their estimated fair value, if they are ordinarily purchased and are of specialized nature.
-There were no services meeting these criteria for the year ended December 31, 2018.
+There were no services meeting these criteria for the years ended December 31, 2019 and December 31, 2018.

 Revenue recognition: